How to Play Countdown

 More than 10 away0 points

 Both contestants score if they are equally close to the target.
+If one contestant's working contains an error, it is invalid and does not score.

 The Conundrum